U02A9

 Most-frequently reported root causes when U02A9 is logged.

-Open or short circuit in the CAN bus wiring between the ECM and the BSCM.
+Open or short circuit in the CAN bus wiring between the controlling module and the affected module.

-Loss of battery power or ground to the Brake System Control Module.
+Loss of battery power or ground to the module reported in the code.

-Corroded or damaged connector pins at the BSCM harness connector.
+Corroded or damaged connector pins at the module harness connector.

 Missing or incorrect CAN bus termination resistor causing network faults.